Foreign Language Placement Test

 - The successful completion of one of the second level I.S. foreign language courses offered at Houghton College.
 (We offer French, Spanish, German, Greek, and Hebrew)

-- The successful completion of the Mayterm Spanish course in Costa Rica.
+- The successful completion of the Mayterm Spanish course in Costa Rica (which has a prerequisite of SPAN 101 or equivalent).

 - A score of 3 (or higher) on the AP language or literature exam in a non-native language.